aarronc/the-travelling-trucker-problem/test_scripts/microcontroller_scripts/esp32/readme.md

 You need to run the following command to erase the esp32 :

-  python -m esptool –-chip esp32 erase_flash
+  python -m esptool -c esp32 erase_flash

 and the following command to write micropython to the device :